magento/devdocs/guides/v2.2/ext-best-practices/tutorials/data-upgrade-script.md

 {:#step-3e}

 The Magento Enterprise Edition supports storing Quote, Sales and Inventory data in separate databases.
-Use a specific connection if your module stores data in the tables for these entities.
+Use the specific connections for each of these modules to update your extension's stored data for these entities.

-The following code sample shows a specific connection to convert
+The following code sample gets the Sales module connection and uses it during data update.
 {% collapsible Show code %}
 {% highlight php startinline=true %}
 /** \Magento\Sales\Setup\SalesSetupFactory $salesSetup */